Information for Preteens:

-We all experience the common cramp (a charley horse) when out of the blue a muscle contracts violently and will not let go -- until it is good and ready.
-Most people have experienced a cramp.
 It usually comes as a surprise, and can drop even the strongest athlete to their knees.
-Cramps can happen during or after exercise, up to six hours later and during sleep (called night cramps).
-The cramp can last seconds or up to 10 minutes and the muscle can be sore up to 24 hours later.
+Cramps can happen during or after exercise – up to six hours later – and during sleep (called night cramps).
+A cramp can last mere seconds or up to 10 minutes, and the muscle can be sore up to 24 hours later.

 - Take potassium, zinc, and magnesium